nriddiford/Investigating-structural-variation-in-cancer-genomes/SVDetect.md

   * "@" indicates pairs in a read (sub)group with an inconsistent insert size
 * 17. Strand orientation feature of pairs after strand filtering running.
 If order_size_filtering=1 and/or insert_size_filtering=1,this field is replaced by the predicted type of intra-/intra-chromosomal SV

-The first two lines of `sample.all.links.filtered` contain:
+The first 17 fields of the first 2 lines of `sample.all.links.filtered` contain:

 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | 2L | 112 | 236 | 2L | 2934154 | 2934278 | 2 | (HWI-D00405:129:C6KNAANXX:4:1205:3258:73512,HWI-D00405:129:C6KNAANXX:4:1211:1294:50458) | (F,F) | (F,F) | (1,1) | (2,2) | (1,2) | (1,2) | (112,112) | (2934154,2934154) | INVERSION | 2934042 | 2/2 | UNBAL | 2/2 | (1,112) | (2930617,2934154) | 1 | 2 |
 | 2L | 304 | 428 | 2L | 11925560 | 11925684 | 3 | (HWI-D00405:129:C6KNAANXX:4:1116:19258:32222,HWI-D00405:129:C6KNAANXX:4:2212:15361:3516,HWI-D00405:129:C6KNAANXX:4:2304:9570:39544) | (F,F,F) | (F,F,F) | (2,2,2) | (1,1,1) | (1,2,3) | (1,2,3) | (304,304,304) | (11925560,11925560,11925560) | INVERSION | 11925256 | 3/3 | UNBAL | 3/3 | (1,304) | (11922023,11925560) | 1 | 3 |

+There are several additional fields that are also included which I guess relate to the the prediction of the type of intra-/intra-chromosomal SV.
+In this case, both are predicted to be unbalanced translocations

 | 18 | 19 | 20 | 21 | 22 | 23 | 24 | 25 |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|